 After the healing process is completed, your dentist will reopen the area to attach an abutment to the screw and fit the crown.
 Sometimes bridges or partial dentures can be connected to the screws for situations when multiple teeth are missing.
 Crafting a crown from porcelain or ceramic that looks natural takes time.
 Your dentist will look at your surrounding teeth to match the right shape to make it look as natural as possible.

 Tate Eble, a dentist in Franklin TN has said, “Dental implants are virtually unnoticeable and look and feel like natural teeth.
 Those patients that have received dental implants couldn’t be happier with the results.
 For most, they are pleased to have regained function along with a beautiful smile.”

 Once your implant is fully healed, and the crown is placed, you only need to care for it as your regular teeth.
 Brushing and flossing habits should remain the same to keep the area clean, but other than that you won’t have to do anything extra.
 Individuals who have gotten implants rejoice at being able to not worry about their placement or slippage the way dentures do, and they can once again eat the foods they haven’t been able to for some time.

 Dentures are the most cost-effective means for solving the problem of missing teeth.
 Dentures can be full or partial depending on a person’s need.
 They are not a permanent solution and will need to be replaced roughly every ten years.
 For those that are nervous about implant surgery or have medical reasons why implants aren’t an option, dentures are a great way to improve the appearance of a smile that has missing teeth.

 Dealing with having a missing tooth or teeth can invoke many feelings, one of them being embarrassed.
-Consider seeing your dentist for recommendation as to which option will work best for your situation.
+Consider seeing your dentist for recommendations as to which option will work best for your situation.